TMEIT/website/README.md

 We also store personal data about our members, so it's important that we follow GDPR principles when storing our data.

 Our server is firewalled from the outside world and can only be accessed over encrypted channels using mTLS authentication.
-~~Even the website itself can only be accessed by Cloudflare with an Authenticated Origin Pull.~~ (Not implemented yet...)
+~~Even the website itself can only be accessed through Cloudflare with an Authenticated Origin Pull.~~ (Not implemented yet...)

 The attack surface on the server is very small, and requires either using major zero-day exploits across multiple layers of security, or theft of API keys from Github.